 The Berkeley Rent Board Mailbag

 Q: My tenant just gave me a 30-day notice terminating her tenancy.
-I understand that there's a new state law that says I have to do a walk through inspection with her before she moves out.
+I understand that the state law says I have to do a walk through inspection with her before she moves out.
 Can you tell me more?
-(March 2003)

-The new law, amending CA Civil Code section 1950.5, states that you have to notify the tenant of her right to a walk through inspection, and if she desires one, the two of you need to try to set a convenient date and time that is not less than two weeks before the end of the tenancy.
+CA Civil Code section 1950.5 states that you have to notify the tenant of her right to a walk through inspection, and if she desires one, the two of you need to try to set a convenient date and time that is not less than two weeks before the end of the tenancy.
 The purpose of this law is to allow landlords to identify the problems that they may hold tenants liable for prior to the tenants' moving out, so that tenants have enough time to fix the problems and avoid unexpected deductions from their security deposits.

 California law entitles the landlord to withhold from your security deposit no more than the amount necessary to compensate him for his losses.
 He was entitled to withhold a month's rent only if he was unable to rent your apartment within a month of your notice.
 Since he re-rented your unit on June 13, he can charge you rent just for the first 12 days in June.
 You should write the landlord a letter requesting the return of 18 days of rent, and give him a deadline to respond, say, two weeks.
 If he does not refund the money, you can seek recourse by filing a petition with the Rent Board for an unrefunded security deposit or by filing in small claims court.